Maximal curves with respect to quadratic extensions over finite fields: Abelian surfaces isogenous to Jacobians of Hallouin-Perret-maximal curves

-Finally in the case of characteristic greater than or equal to $3$ one can take $a=2$, so once again the conditions of point (2) of Theorem \ref{DM_curves_of_genus_2} are fulfilled, and so there exists a DM-curve of genus 2 defined over ${\mathbb F}_q$.
+Finally in the case of characteristic greater than or equal to $3$ one can take $a=2$, so once again the conditions of point (2) of Theorem \ref{HP_curves_of_genus_2} are fulfilled, and so there exists a HP-maximal curve of genus 2 defined over ${\mathbb F}_q$.